Kids don’t like to sit still, so motivating them to do important chores can sometimes feel like a burden.

 This works as a quick and easy motivation tool, rewarding a child after a task.

-Of course, over time, this also demonstrates another more complex idea; that cleaning is an obstacle on the way to better things.
+Of course, over time, this also shows another more complex idea; that cleaning is an obstacle on the way to better things.

 This is especially useful for younger children, helping to give them purpose when they can’t understand the larger concepts.